 Class Speaker: All graduating medical students are eligible to run for class speaker.
 Class speaker to be selected by the graduating class.

-Commencement Ceremony: The Alpert Medical School Commencement Ceremony will take place in the First Unitarian Church (1 Benevolent Street) at 10:15 a.m. on Sunday, May 27, 2018.
-Doors will open at 9:15 a.m. for seating, and tickets are not required.
-Seating is very limited and we ask that you kindly limit the number of guests you invite to attend the ceremony.
+Commencement Ceremony: The Alpert Medical School Commencement Ceremony will take place in the First Unitarian Church (1 Benevolent Street) at 10:15 a.m. on Sunday, May 26, 2019.
+Doors will open at 9:15 a.m. for seating, and although tickets are not required, we kindly ask that you limit the number of guests in the church to (5).
+Seating is very limited and after we reach capacity at the church, guests will be ushered to the Parish Hall for overflow seating.
 Individuals requiring handicapped access or seating should arrive between 8:30 a.m. and 9 a.m.
 The ceremony, which includes the awarding of medical degrees, will end at approximately 11:45 a.m.
 A reception with light refreshments follows at the Hope Club (6 Benevolent Street) until 1:30 p.m.

 Certified Electronic Diploma: Brown offers graduates a Certified Electronic (Ce) Diploma.
 Find out more